Jimmy Hoffa: Prison sentences

 In May 1963, Hoffa was indicted for jury tampering in Tennessee, charged with the attempted bribery of a grand juror during his 1962 conspiracy trial in Nashville.
-Hoffa was convicted on March 4, 1964, and subsequently sentenced to eight years in prison and a $10,000 fine.
+Primarily on the testimony of Edward Partin, Hoffa was convicted on March 4, 1964, and subsequently sentenced to eight years in prison and a $10,000 fine.
 While on bail during his appeal, Hoffa was convicted in a second trial held in Chicago, on July 26, 1964, on one count of conspiracy and three counts of mail and wire fraud for improper use of the Teamsters' pension fund, and sentenced to five years in prison.
 (Note: Hoffa was convicted of embezzling money from a Teamster-run pension fund and using it to invest in a Florida retirement community.
 In return, Hoffa had a 45 percent interest in the project, and he and several others received kickbacks in the form of "finder's fees" from developers for securing the money.)
 Hoffa spent the next three years unsuccessfully appealing his 1964 convictions.
 Appeals filed by his chief counsel, defense attorney Morris Shenker, reached the U.S. Supreme Court.
 He began serving his aggregate prison sentence of 13 years (eight years for bribery, five years for fraud) on March 7, 1967, at the Lewisburg Federal Penitentiary in Pennsylvania.